oughtinc/mosaic/README.md

 bash:
 `export CONNECTION_STRING_DEV=postgres://mosaic:MDaUA2P4ZbkJPCKEM@localhost:5432/mosaic_dev`

-JTBC, the following steps will clear the current contents of your database -- be careful!
 0. Close all external connections to the database (e.g. from pgadmin)
-0. `yarn run erase-db`
+0. `yarn run erase-db`.
+JTBC, this will erase the current contents of your database -- be careful!
 0. Use psql or pgadmin to restore the db from a backup.
 E.g. see these instructions: https://www.pgadmin.org/docs/pgadmin4/dev/restore_dialog.html
 0. `yarn run unpause-app`.
 You can now use the app w/ the restored db

 ### Troubleshooting
-- One error case is that the scripts attempt to connect to the db w/ your system username, which should not work.
+- One error case is that the scripts attempt to connect to the db w/ your system username, which probably won't work.
 If this happens, it's probably b/c you have an open connection to the db other than the script.
 (For some reason this causes the scripts to ignore the configs that you pass in and attempt to connect as the "default" user, which is your system user.)
-Perhaps you're accidentally running the app itself, or maybe you're running a tool like pgadmin.
+Perhaps you're accidentally running the mosaic app itself, or maybe you're running a tool like pgadmin.
 Obviously the fix is to kill those other connections and try again.